daamien/powa-doc/index.rst

   }
   cookie_secret="SUPERSECRET_THAT_YOU_SHOULD_CHANGE"

-The servers key define a list of server available for connection by the PoWA-UI.
+The servers key define a list of server available for connection by PoWA-web.
 You should ensure that the pg_hba.conf file is properly configured.

 The cookie_secret is used as a key to crypt cookies between the client and the